GGLAB-KU/gecturk/README.md

 > Weights

-We provide the weights trained on all data for the NMT, mGPT and sequence tagger in [here](https://drive.google.com/drive/folders/10emM6QxiEidvCtxCdh_MyQ4UD82ay0Wy?usp=sharing).
+We provide the weights trained on all data for the NMT, mGPT and sequence-tagger in [here](https://drive.google.com/drive/folders/10E7aMgKJ0w4STSyrloTD6z1xVmk0IEW9?usp=drive_link).
+Our best performing model, sequence-tagger can also be accessed from [here](https://huggingface.co/GGLab/gec-tr-seq-tagger).
 After obtaining the weights, move it to the corresponding folder in the weights directory under the model name.

 ```bash
 mkdir weights weights/<model_name>